 January 13, 2020 - class 408 with Roderick Johnson - 6 students.
 We practiced Ushiro Kubishme Kaitenage, Ikkyo, Nikkyo, Sankyo, Udekeminage, Kotegaeshi, Shihonage, and Iriminage.
 I did make some progress during practice, but my two Jihon Waza attempts weren't very good.
 Keith always likes to practice hard and I really feel it in his Iriminages and Sankyos.
 I left the dojo in a daze from a bad tweak in my neck.
 My friend Chris W told me it might be wise to minimize any aikido injuries before the asana championship.
 I agree.

-It is time to shelve aikido once again in order to focus on my yoga asana training.
+It is time to shelve aikido once again in order to focus on my yogasana training.
 Ever since I returned to aikido, I've had fleeting moments of progress, but on the whole, I don't feel I am making enough progress to make aikido worthwhile for me.
 Perhaps I need a new environment or a brand new martial art.
-I love the old Aikikai of Philadelphia dojo in downtown Philadelphia, but the new one, situated in the outskirts of the city, makes continuous and consistent training a lot less accessible.
-It also limits post-training activities to a minimum as one of the highlights of a work-hard philosophy in class is a play-hard philosophy of dining at one of the many nearby eateries a big city has to offer.
+I loved the old Aikikai of Philadelphia dojo in downtown Philadelphia, but the new one, situated in the outskirts of the city, makes continuous, consistent training a lot less accessible.
+It also limits post-training activities to a minimum as one of the highlights of a work-hard philosophy in class is a play-hard philosophy of dining at one of the many nearby restaurants a big city has to offer.
 My primary reason for studying aikido all these years was to help motivate my children to practice the art, since I've always felt that a foundation in martial arts philosophy is good for children.
 I wrote my Sensei about my thoughts and my need to reflect on what I truly want from my training.
 I walked around town after work this past week and said to myself, "You know, I miss all of this.
 I miss my city."

 From the very beginning, I should have mentioned to my Sensei that I had a learning disability.
 I purchased an ungodly amount of aikido books, videos, and other stuff so I could try to immerse myself in and conquer a new activity that I really wasn't very good at.
 I threw myself into aikido head first and ended up with countless injuries.
 My thought process works in modules, like steps of a recipe, so when I stop and think about my next step in my aikido movements, I'm told I'm doing things wrong.
 As someone who felt she had basically conquered her disability - Aspberger's - by shrouding it and making everyone believe I was "normal," it was difficult for most anyone to understand what was going on in my head.
 Training brought out the worst fears in me.
 I always felt inadequate after every class and that made me feel anxious.
 Nothing has made me feel more anxious than the long journey from 3rd kyu to 2nd kyu.
 It's been two years since I earned a rank and every week that passed made me feel more and more terrible, to the point of feeling depressed that I was basically a prisoner of my extracurricular activities.
 Ever since the dojo moved, training was basically go to the dojo and then go home afterwards.
 The fun aspect of the city was removed from the training equation.
-I ended up with the feeling of, "Will this never end?" when the answer really was, "You can make it stop any time you want."
+I ended up with the feeling of, "Will this never end?" when the answer really was, "You can end it any time you want."
 When I realized that, I reclaimed my life again.

 Learning aikido has also resulted in permanent physical injuries that have negatively affected my other activities.
 In class 72, I cracked a tooth that required a root canal to relieve the pain.
 Here is an excerpt from that time: "My jaw started throbbing towards the end of class.
-Two days later, I went to the emegency room because of sharp, stabbing pains on the right side of my jaw that started on Wednesday and continued on until Saturday.
+Two days later, I went to the emergency room because of sharp, stabbing pains on the right side of my jaw that started on Wednesday and continued on until Saturday.
 The dental visit didn't help.
 The pain was so severe that I fell to my knees crying each time.
 The pain was much worse than the recovery period after any dental or surgical procedure I've ever had.
 The emergency room staff said it was likely nerve damage and the only thing they could do for me was give me painkillers.
 One of my back molars was knocked loose."
 Instead of sympathy for my situation, there were people at my dojo who tried to tell me that my pain was nothing and that they had suffered worse!
 I couldn't believe these people were trying to compare injuries like it was some big dick contest!
 The root canal led to two more root canals that cost me almost $1,000 that my insurance did not cover.

 My aikido journey: classes 1-100, 101-200, 201-300, 301-400, 401-500